 The Program will monitor various channels including Facebook and Twitter for relevant conversations and questions about the program.
 Draft responses to comments and questions and utilize social media as a critical tool in engaging with members of the community.
-The Program will work with members of the Sustainability Committee that may be interested in using their personal social media to promote awareness and answer questions.

 The program will identify key social media influencers in the Municipality, including lawmakers, advocates and reporters.
-Develop a spreadsheet of the social media handles/accounts and reach out to them to keep them informed about the aggregation program.
-Important groups already identified:
+Develop a spreadsheet of the social media handles/accounts and reach out to them to keep them informed about the aggregation program Examples include: